 What are the CPA Exam Blueprints?

 The AICPA builds the CPA examination from the “specs” contained in a document called Blueprints.
-The CPA Exam Blueprints are updated and published once or twice a year, and the version used to build the 2019 exam was just released this month.
+The CPA Exam Blueprints are updated and published once or twice a year.

 There is a Blueprint for each exam section, which details the skills (e.g. analysis) and tasks (e.g. develop a detailed engagement plan) for each content topic (e.g. Planning an Engagement).
 The scoring weight is assigned to each content area.

 Here are the summaries of specific revisions for each exam section released by the AICPA (Source: Summary of Revisions to the Uniform CPA Examination Blueprints Effective January 1, 2019).
 Surgent CPA Review materials will be updated for these CPA Exam changes and available later this year, and all content updates are automatic and free of charge.